Knowing who you are and where you come from is an essential part of identity and pride for Koorie people.

 Another priority group for us is Koories in custody.
 We provide a service to Koories in gaols and juvenile detention centres as many Koories do not have links to their culture and history.
 These clients cannot undertake family history research without someone on the outside acting on their behalf.

-Working to assist individual members of the Koorie Community also assists us in the ongoing development of our confidential database of family trees and genealogy information.
-This in turn, assists our researchers in producing family trees for members of the Stolen Generations, who are still searching for their family
+Working to assist individual members of the Victorian Koorie Community also assists us in the ongoing development of our confidential database of family trees and genealogy information.
+This in turn, assists our researchers in producing family trees for members of the Stolen Generations from Victoria, who are still searching for their family

-For more information regarding the application process, please telephone 03 8662 6329 and ask for the Koorie Family History Service or email email@example.com.
+For more information regarding the application process, please telephone our Koorie Family History Service directly on 03 8662 6329 or email email@example.com.
 All information that you provide will be treated in the strictest confidence.
+If calling outside of business hours, or if our Family History staff are unavailable, please leave a message and one of our researchers/genealogists will contact you as soon as they are available.